LarsBehrenberg/testing-copy/content/posts/impressionist-news.md

       #### July 2020

+      The [US National Gallery of Art](https://www.nga.gov/index.html) in Washington re-opened on Monday 20 July, but requires face masks to be worn and social distancing.
+It is the latest museum to re-open its doors following Covid shutdown.
+Visitors can check out a [van Gogh](van-gogh-biography/) self-portrait, a version of Monet's Japanese Footbridge, Cezanne's The Peppermint Bottle and Manet's The Railway.

+      The Washington Post published a fascinating article on [Manet's The Dead Toreador](https://www.washingtonpost.com/graphics/2020/entertainment/edouard-manet-the-dead-toreador/) on 15 July 2020.
+It includes the observation

+      > Part of the reason Manet is regarded as the father of modernism is that his paintings uncovered fault lines that were fresh at the time but keep getting wider.
+“The Dead Toreador” is a fine example ...

+      The [Normandie Impressionniste 2020](https://www.normandie-impressionniste.fr/ "https\://www.normandie-impressionniste.fr/"), a festival of over 50 impressionist exhibitions, has now started and will run until 4 November 2020.
+The exhibitions include Francois Depeaux, *The Man with 500 Paintings*, at the Rouen Fine Arts Museum featuring works by Monet, Renoir and Sisley.
+The most famous painting on display is Monet's Rue St-Denis (pictured).

       Museums are starting to re-open after Covid lockdown:

       * The Mississippi Museum of Art, for instance, welcomes members again from 1 July and the general public from 8 July (first responders and essential workers go free).
 The Museum has also said that their *Van Gogh, Monet, Degas & Their Times* exhibition will re-open on 8 July (with its run extended until 10 January 2021.

       * The Montreal Museum of Fine Arts' exhibition entitled Paris in the Days of Post-Impressionism opens on 4 July 2020.
 Works by Monet, Morisot, Signac, Pissarro and Seurat are on display.

       * The Musee D'Orsay re-opened its doors on 28 June, but numbers are to be restricted to 3,000 per day and visitors are required to wear face masks.

-      * Meanwhile, London's museums are due to re-open on 4 July 2020.
+      * London's museums re-opened on 4 July 2020, with the National Gallery offering priority access to members.

       Meanwhile, Christie's has had to take severe costs cutting measures, merging its impressionism, modern and contemporary art departments into one.
+And a battle regarding the Nazi-era sale of [Monet's Le Palais Ducal](https://www.theartnewspaper.com/news/heirs-battle-estate-over-usd30m-monet-painting-from-emden-collection-sold-during-nazi-era) (with an estimated value of $30 million) is due to be heard in the courts of New York in September 2020.

+      The town of Southbury Connecticut is hosting an online [Zoom talk on Claude Monet](https://www.southbury-ct.org/events-feed/?FeedID=5727) on 27 July 2020.

+      Finally, [Monet's Giverny](https://www.dailymail.co.uk/travel/escape/article-8498821/Hunspach-Alsace-winner-beautiful-village-France-competition.html) has come in 13th in a poll of the most beautiful villages in France.

       #### June 2020